 These Softwares are free to use and come under ‘Open Source License’.
 You are free to modify or re-distribute these software

-The above-mentioned software fully comply with the ideologies of Linux, However, there are 2 more types that are not appreciated by the FOSS community.
+The above-mentioned software fully complies with the ideologies of Linux, However, there are 2 more types that are not appreciated by the FOSS community.

 Restricted – Proprietary Drivers for some hardware.